 It’s not just about selling.

 We all know the difference between ‘telling’ and ‘selling’ is crucial – don’t just tell me that I get the best price through your website, sell me the benefit of doing so.
 The reality, though, is that sometimes neither of these is enough.
 I may know that I can get the best price on your website, but if I know I can get roughly the same price elsewhere that is easier to use, or gives me more choice, or compels me to buy there and then, which one will I use?
 You might have a loyalty programme, but so do the OTAs.
 Speaking of which, their programmes are usually incredibly simple – is yours?
 I may well be financially or experientially better off with your programme, but if it’s too complicated, you’ll lose me.
 Free WiFi, a free stay when I reach eighteen billion points, late check-out but only under specific circumstances which are listed here in two pages of small print and oh – I’ve gone, and so has about 25% of your room rate.
 Your benefits were great, but you failed to hold my attention.
 What can you do to nudge me in your direction and keep me there?

 Effecting behavioural change is not easy, but the benefits are wide-ranging and commercially compelling.

 BVA BDRC now works with the BVA Nudge Unit – one of the pioneers of nudge consulting – to create affordable, sustainable and transformative changes in both customer and employee behaviour.
 Want to know more?
-Drop me a line, or better still, ask me about our UK launch event on the 6th February.
+Drop me a line.